CrazyFedde/docs/commands.md

 <a name="moduledisable"></a>
 ### Module Disable

-Disable a given module, this prevents anyone that isn't a bot administrator to run any commands in that module until the bot is restarted or the module is enabled again.
-Modules are the command categories, for example [administration](#administration), [fun](#fun), [music](#music), etc...
+Disabling a module prevents anyone that isn't a bot administrator from running any commands in that module until the bot is restarted or the module is enabled again.
+Modules are the command categories, for example [administration](#administration), [fun](#fun), [music](#music) and so forth.

-**Note:** It's impossible to disable the system module.
+**Note:** The system module cannot be disabled.

-> {tip} You don't have to type out the full module/category name, simpley typing the first few characters are fine.
+> {tip} You don't have to type out the full module/category name, simply typing the first few characters are fine.

 #### Usage